Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 25. ### What is Hoisting

     Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 Remember that JavaScript only hoists declarations, not initialisation.
-Let's take a simple example of variable hoisting,
+Let’s take a simple example of variable hoisting,

         console.log(message); //output : undefined
         var message = 'The variable Has been hoisted';